 - Time at leisure

 Early this morning we depart Ksar Ghilane and head northwest to the oasis town of Douz on the edge of the Sahara proper.
-One reason for visiting Douz is its huge Thursday animal market, which rivals the famous animal market in Kashgar in Central Asia.
+One reason for visiting Douz is to explore its huge Thursday animal market, which rivals the famous animal market in Kashgar in Central Asia.
 You will see locals tending, buying and selling sheep, goats, donkeys, and purveying herbs, spices and other foodstuffs.
 Weekly markets provide much more than an opportunity to buy and sell animals.
 They enable country people from surrounding districts the opportunity to meet friends, visit the barber or the doctor, and even perhaps enlist the services of a letter writer.

 The people of Douz and its hinterland are all from the Nefzaoua tribe and believe themselves to be descended from two holy men, Ahmed el-Gouth and Amar Mahjoub.
 Holy men and their shrines (Marabouts) are extremely important in North Africa, for claiming descent from them is the foundation of tribal identity and ensures tribal cohesion.
 Many members of a tribe may not be genetically descended from such figures, but rather have adhered to them and their cult as a result of clientage, which the famous North African 15th-century thinker Ibn Khaldun described as crucial to building large tribes and tribal confederations.
 The marabouts of both holy men are centres of contemporary religious life in Douz.

 After thoroughly exploring Douz, we cross the Chott el Jerid, the largest salt pan of the Sahara, and continue to the town of Tozeur, a gateway to the Grand Sud.
 On arrival we take a walking tour of Tozeur’s medina, known as Ouled El Hadef.
-The narrow alleyways are lined with traditional mud brick desert houses whose façades are decorated with geometric brick designs similar to motifs found on many Berber carpets.
+Its narrow alleyways are lined with traditional mud brick desert houses whose façades are decorated with geometric brick designs similar to motifs found on many Berber carpets.

 Day 11: Friday 30 October, Tozeur – Metlaoui – Nefta – Tozeur